emmagraham/STAT540-UBC.github.io/subpages/assignment_tips.md

   * In exactly one, very early R chunk, import anything coming from an external file.
 This will make it easy for someone to see which data files are required, edit to reflect their locals paths if necessary, etc. There are situations where you might not keep data in the repo itself.
   * Pretend you are someone else.
 Clone a fresh copy of your own repo from GitHub, fire up a new RStudio session and try to knit your R markdown file.
 Does it "just work"?
 It should!

-### Make pretty tables

-There are a few occasions where, instead of just printing an object with R, you could format the info in an attractive table.
-Some leads:

-  * The `kable()` function from `knitr` package.
-  * Also look into the packages `xtable`, `pander` for making pretty HTML tables.